Innoh-25/PortfolioProject/README.md

 Gomoku
 A personalized twist on classic Tic-Tac-Toe, played on a 5x5 grid.
 Players use the first characters of their first names instead of X's and O's, making each match a unique "signature duel."
 The goal is to align at least four letters in a row (vertically, horizontally, or diagonally) to win.
 This game blends the simplicity of Tic-Tac-Toe with the strategic depth of Gomoku, adding identity and flair to every move 🎮.

-➡️

-Go To My Project
+In the website is a link to the game.
+You really should try it out!

 ✉️ Contact Me
 Feel free to reach out!
-You can send me an email by clicking
+You can send me an email by clicking a link provided in the websiate.

-here 📧.

 You can also find me on: